-As the Navy Base Intermodal Facility capital project continues, the loan from the South Carolina Department of Commerce - SC Coordinating Council for Economic Development had an outstanding balance at December 31, 2020 of \$51,000,000.
+The loan from the South Carolina Department of Commerce - SC Coordinating Council for Economic Development for the Navy Base Intermodal Facility ("NBIF") had an outstanding balance at December 31, 2023 of \$46,000,000.

 As part of the settlement agreement with the City of North Charleston, the Division assumed responsibility for payment of \$6,360,000 in Tax Increment Financing ("TIF") Bonds.
-Principal and interest are payable in annual installments beginning September 2013 through September 2037 with variable interest (1.7% at September 1, 2020), as determined by the remarketing agent, payable each month.
-The balance outstanding at December 31, 2020 was \$4,990,000.
+Principal and interest are payable in annual installments beginning September 2013 through September 2037 with variable interest (4.18% at September 27, 2023), as determined by the remarketing agent, paid by the City of North Charleston monthly, but reimbursed by the Division semi-annually.
+The balance outstanding at December 31, 2023 was \$4,345,000.

 The Division used a loan from the Colleton County Intermodal Corporation to purchase the Hampton & Branchville railroad, currently the Salkehatchie subdivision, in May 2017 in the amount of \$6,500,000.
-The loan matures in May 2047 but may be extended in four increments of five years each if certain conditions are met
+The loan matures in May 2047 but may be extended in four increments of five years each if certain conditions are met.